-Talk group: the electronic equivalent of a channel on a trunked system; a unique group of radio users that can communicate with each other.
+Talkgroup: the electronic equivalent of a channel on a trunked system; a unique group of radio users that can communicate with each other.

-Trunking: because of the limited nature of radio spectrum, trunking technology allows the most efficient use of radio channels.
+Trunking: because of the limited nature of the radio spectrum, trunking technology allows the most efficient use of radio channels.
 Trunking technology is similar to the technology that telephone companies use.
 In trunked radio communications, all available user channels are placed into one pool.
-When a person needs to transmit, a channel is automatically selected from the available pool and used for one's transmission.
-When the person is finished with one's transmission, the channel is placed back in the pool for another individual to use.
+When a person needs to transmit, a channel is automatically selected from the available pool and used for the transmission.
+When the person is finished with the transmission, the channel is placed back in the pool for another individual to use.
 The result is more efficient use of the radio spectrum with a minimal probability of not having access to a channel.

-User: an agency, person, group, organization, or other entity which has an existing written Membership Agreement with one of the parties to the Cooperative and Mutual Aid Agreement.
+User: an agency, person, group, organization, or other entity which has an existing written membership agreement to operate on ALMR with one of the parties to the Cooperative and Mutual Aid Agreement.
 The terms user and member are synonymous and interchangeable.
 All terms and conditions of the Cooperative and Mutual Aid agreement defined apply to local/municipal government agencies that are sponsored/represented by the State of Alaska.

 User Council (UC): governing body responsible for recommending all operational and maintenance decisions affecting the system.
-Under the direction and supervision of the Executive Council, the User Council has the responsibility for management oversight and operation of the system.
-The User Council oversees the development of system operations plans, procedures and policies under the direction and guidance of the Executive Council.
+Under the direction and supervision of the Executive Council, the User Council has the responsibility for management, oversight, and operation of the system.
+The User Council oversees the development of system operations plans, procedures, and policies.